pact-foundation/docs.pact.io/website/docs/provider/recommended_configuration.md

 * Pending pacts

     Enabling the [pending pacts](/pact_broker/advanced_topics/pending_pacts) feature stops changed pacts breaking the main provider build.
-You will most likely want to disable this feature on your feature branches, so that a feature pact correctly fails the branch build until it is fully implemented, and then passes to let you know you can merge.
+If you are automatically bringing in a pact using the "matching feature branch names" approach, you might want to disable this feature on your feature branches, so that a feature pact correctly fails the branch build until it is fully implemented, and then passes to let you know you can merge.

 * Work in progress pacts